AntonioIsas/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][cropped]

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as using any more did not decrease the loss and it could go up again.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.